Ted Sorensen

 Theodore Chaikin Sorensen (May 8, 1928 – October 31, 2010) was an American lawyer, writer, and presidential adviser.
-He was a speechwriter for President John F. Kennedy, as well as one of his closest advisers.
-President Kennedy once called him his "intellectual blood bank".
-Notably, though it was a collaborative effort with Kennedy, Sorensen was generally regarded as the author of the majority of the final text of Profiles in Courage, and stated in his memoir that he helped write the book.
-Profiles in Courage won Kennedy the 1957 Pulitzer Prize for Biography.
-Sorensen helped draft Kennedy's inaugural address and was also the primary author of Kennedy's 1962 "We choose to go to the Moon" speech.
+Many have attempted to credit Sorensen as the writer behind John F. Kennedy's speeches, but in the introduction to "Let the Word Go Forth", a book of Kennedy's speeches, statements, and writings from 1947 to 1963, Sorensen states: "John Kennedy was the true author of all his speeches and writings.
+They set forth his (italic emphasis by Sorensen) ideas and ideals, his decisions and policies, his knowledge of history and politics...More importantly, he alone was responsible for the decision that lay at the heart of every major speech."
+Kennedy would later pen Profiles in Courage, for which he won the 1957 Pulitzer Prize for Biography; Sorensen provided assistance in assembling the work.
+He also assisted in Kennedy's inaugural address and drafted Lyndon Johnson's Let Us Continue speech following Kennedy's assassination.

-Early life
+Early life and education

 Sorensen was born in Lincoln, Nebraska, the son of Christian A. Sorensen (1890–1959), who served as Nebraska attorney general (1929–1933), and Annis (Chaikin) Sorensen.
 His father was Danish American and his mother was of Russian Jewish descent.
 His younger brother, Philip C. Sorensen, later became the lieutenant governor of Nebraska.
 He graduated from Lincoln High School during 1945.
 He earned a bachelor's degree at the University of Nebraska, Lincoln, and attended University of Nebraska College of Law, graduating first in his class.

-During January 1953, the 24-year-old Sorensen became the new Senator John F. Kennedy's chief legislative aide.
+During January 1953, the 24-year-old Sorensen became the new chief legislative aide to Senator John F. Kennedy.
 He wrote many of Kennedy's articles and speeches.
 In his 2008 autobiography Counselor: A Life at the Edge of History, Sorensen said he wrote "a first draft of most of the chapters" of John F. Kennedy's 1956 book Profiles in Courage and "helped choose the words of many of its sentences."